OpenStack: Notable deployments

 In November 2012, The UK's Government Digital Service (GDS) launched Inside Government based on the OpenNASA v2.0 Government as a Platform (GaaP) model.

 In December 2013, Oracle announced it had joined OpenStack as a Sponsor and planned to bring OpenStack to Oracle Solaris, Oracle Linux, and many of its products.
 It followed by announcing Oracle OpenStack distributions for Oracle Solaris and for Oracle Linux using Icehouse on 24 September 2014.

 In May 2014, HP announced HP Helion and released a preview of HP Helion OpenStack Community, beginning with the IceHouse release.
 HP has operated HP Helion Public Cloud on OpenStack since 2012.

-At the 2014 Interop and Tech Field Day, software-defined networking was demonstrated by Avaya using Shortest path bridging and OpenStack as an automated campus, extending automation from the data center to the end device, removing manual provisioning from service delivery.
+At the 2014 Interop and Tech Field Day, software-defined networking was demonstrated by Avaya using Shortest path bridging and OpenStack as an automated campus, extending automation from the data center to the end device, and removing manual provisioning from service delivery.

-As of March 2015, NASA still makes use of OpenStack private cloud and has RFPs out for OpenStack public cloud support.
+As of November 2021, NASA hosts the Explore OpenStack private cloud in support of the Discover HPC.

-As of September 2022, China Mobile uses OpenStack as a foundation of its 5G network.
+As of September 2022, China Mobile uses OpenStack as the foundation of its 5G network.
 Red Hat claims that its platform is deployed on over 30 percent of production LTE networks.

 The OpenStack cloud at CERN requires over 300,000 cores to meet the needs of the Large Hadron Collider.